Writing vertex and fragment shaders

 - #pragma fragment name - compile function name as the fragment shader.

 - #pragma geometry name - compile function name as DX10 geometry shader.
-Having this option automatically turns on #pragma target 4.0, see below.
+Having this option automatically turns on #pragma target 4.0, described below.

 - #pragma hull name - compile function name as DX11 hull shader.
-Having this option automatically turns on #pragma target 5.0, see below.
+Having this option automatically turns on #pragma target 5.0, described below.

 - #pragma domain name - compile function name as DX11 domain shader.
-Having this option automatically turns on #pragma target 5.0, see below.
+Having this option automatically turns on #pragma target 5.0, described below.

 Other compilation directives:

 - #pragma target name - which shader target to compile to.
-See shader targets for details.
+See Shader targets below for details.

 - #pragma only_renderers space separated names - compile shader only for given renderers.
 By default shaders are compiled for all renderers.
-See renderers for details.
+See Renderers below for details.

 - #pragma exclude_renderers space separated names - do not compile shader for given renderers.
 By default shaders are compiled for all renderers.
-See renderers for details.
+See Renderers below for details.

 - #pragma glsl - when compiling shaders for desktop OpenGL platforms, convert Cg/HLSL into GLSL (instead of default setting which is ARB vertex/fragment programs).
 Use this to enable derivative instructions, texture sampling with explicit LOD levels, etc.